uselesstechjunks/leetcode/docs/source/math/prob/func.rst

 		* Bias: Since :math:`\tilde{Y}` is expected to be 0

 			.. math:: \text{bias}(\hat{Y})=\mathbb{E}[\tilde{Y}]=\mathbb{E}[\mathbb{E}[Y|X]]-\mathbb{E}[Y]=0\implies\text{mse}(\hat{Y})=\text{se}(\hat{Y})^2
+		* **MMSE**: It can be shown that the conditional expectation estimator minimises the MSE.
+This is also known as a Minimum Mean Square Error Estimator (MMSE).
-		* This error is uncorrelated with the estimator.
+		* **Orthogonality Principle**: This error is uncorrelated with the estimator.

 			* We note that